Partner, Leesa Clemow, Resolution Accredited Specialist on Advanced Financial Provision, advises on the dissolution of civil partnerships.

-Presuming that one of these facts exist, dissolution proceedings are started by a petition being prepared and filed at court in Brighton.
+Presuming that one of these facts exist, dissolution proceedings are started by a petition being prepared and filed at court.
 This will be served upon the other party by the court, through the post.
 The other party then has 14 days to return to the court a form called an ‘Acknowledgment of Service’.
 When the Acknowledgment of Service has been returned to the court, the petitioning party then files a statement which confirms the truth of the contents of the petition confirming that the petitioner finds it intolerable to live with the other party and is accompanied by a request that the court consider all of the circumstances.
 If it is satisfied with the papers the court sets a date for the pronouncement of a conditional order.
 Both parties receive notification of the date from the court.
 Once 6 weeks and 1 day have passed from the date of the conditional order, the petitioning party may apply to the court for the final dissolution order by completing a simple form and paying the appropriate fee.
 Sometimes it is sensible to delay applying immediately for the final order, for example where financial issues have not been resolved.
 If one of the parties to the dissolution applies for the final order before finances are sorted out and the other party dies there may be a loss of financial benefit.

 If the petitioning party does not apply for the final dissolution order then 4½ months after the conditional order the other party may apply to the court for an order for dissolution of the civil partnership.